In the Mind’s Eye

 “These paintings are so fresh that they seem almost alive.” – Fenella Crichton

-Showing at Sladers Yard for the first time in 2019, Rachel Fenner’s gouache paintings seem to concertina time by combining the moment in weather, light and mood with geological time in rocks and a great fascination for significant. prehistoric sites.
-Born in Yorkshire, Rachel was the daughter of a watch-maker who died when she was ten years old.
+Born in Yorkshire, Rachel Fenner was the daughter of a watch-maker who died when she was ten years old.
 She used to watch him work and he would take her to earthworks in Yorkshire and around Salisbury Plain.
 Rachel loves maths, geometry, music and philosophy.
 She studied art at Wimbledon College of Art, graduating with a double first in painting and sculpture.
 When she got into the Royal College of Art she says it was like winning the lottery.
 There she found Iris Murdoch who taught her philosophy.
-The two maintained a correspondence until 1993 which is held in Kingston University’s archives.
+The correspondence two of them maintained until 1993 is held in the archive of Kingston University.

 In 1979 she won an Arts Council fellowship to work with Portsmouth City Council to develop ‘Art as Environment’ exploring the parameters of environmental art, This project subsequently led to a large number of ground-breaking projects in which she collaborated with public bodies to produce works that were not simply integral to public spaces but were those spaces.
 Her public spaces have included earthworks, carvings, cast bronze, mosaic paving, brickwork, gates, seating, railings and trellises and have also featured innovative use of water and lighting.
 Many of the projects have been developed as ‘markers’ of former archaeological sites within the built environment.